rsync command in Linux- www.techiev.com rsync : Rsync, which stands for " remote sync ", is a remote and local fi...

 rsync used a "quick check algorithm" to transfer the files.

-It is used to copying and synchronizing the files and directories locally as well as two different servers.
+It is used to copy and synchronize the files and directories locally as well as on two different servers.

 It is fast and secure and flexible.

-In realtime mostly used for servers file Backups.
+In real-time mostly used for server file Backup.

-It will support the links, groups, file permissions as well.
+It will support the links, groups, and file permissions as well.

 In the rsync command, there were several options available.